Capital Gains Tax on Gold Bullion – Do I Pay This?

 A collection of coins or banknotes is unlikely to be regarded as a set.
 However, if it contains examples of all the values or denominations issued in one year or during one reign or government, these will, themselves, form a set.

-All of the above highlights how confusing the websites are and is largely why some years ago we produced our own easy guide.
+All of the above highlights how confusing the government websites are, especially HMRC's website, and is largely why some years ago we produced our own easy guide.

-When we created this page on Capital Gains Tax we were the only people who seemed to know anything about it, or had remembered about it.
-It was only some time after we published this page that The Royal Mint seemed to have discovered the same facts – presumably from our page – as did almost all of our UK competitors.
+When we created this page on capital gains tax we were the only people who seemed to know anything about it, or had remembered about it.
+It was only some time after we published this page that The Royal Mint seemed to have discovered the same facts – presumably from our websites – as did almost all of our UK competitors.
 As usual, you can often read and discover it on our websites first, before everybody else copies it.

 Capital Gains Tax Exempt